On Sunday mornings, most pilgrims and tourists are all about the Vatican. Here’s how to best organize yourself on Sunday mornings at the Vatican.

 At 10 o’clock there is a tour in English, “the secret castle”, and on this tour you can visit the popes’ escape route, the “passetto”, and other parts of Castel Sant’Angelo.
 This tour can be attended by a maximum of 15 people.
 The tour can not be reserved in advance.
 You have to ask at the cashpoint for the tour.
 It costs 5 euros, reduced 2.50 euros.
 The tour will also take place at 4pm, at 11am and 5pm the tour will be in Italian.

 People with disability can drive up to the middle level with an elevator.
-There’s also a simple bar, but it has a really nice view.
+There’s also a simple bar, but it has a really amazing view.

 From Castel Sant’Angelo you have a very nice view at different places.
 From the roof of the castle you can see far over the city.

-If the Angelus Prayer of the Pope takes place at 12 o’clock, you will find out in our holiday calendar> .
+With the exception of July, there is almost always a prayer given by the Pope at St. Peter’s Square on Sunday noon, either the Angelus or the Regina Caeli.
+All dates can be found in my holiday calendar .
 To enter St Peter’s Square, you must pass the security checkpoints that are located under the Bernini’s portico.
 On the occasion of the event in St Peter’s Square many checkpoints are open and there are no extremely long waiting times.

 The Angelus Prayer ends at 12:30.
-Then it gets very crowded in St Peter’s Basilica because many visitors want to enter.
+Getting into St. Peter’s Basilica after the Angelus prayer is difficult because many visitors want to enter.

 If the weather is nice, a trip on the via Appia Antica is a good idea.
 Via Appia Antica is traffic-calmed on Sunday.
 You can also lunch very good.

 Take bus 64 to Ara Coeli / Piazza Venezia and continue past the Capitol to the Teatro Marcello / Ara Coeli stop.
 From there, take bus 118 to the Basilica S. Sebastiano stop.
 If no bus 118 is in sight, take bus 130F or 160 to Piazza Navigatori.
 From there, cross the 10-lane Via Cristoforo Colombo and continue along Via delle Sette Chiese to the Catacombs.
-Sunday afternoon on the Via Appia Antica>
+More information at Sunday in the Appia Antica Archeopark>

 If you do not want to drive to the Appia Antica, you can look for a nice restaurant in the Borgo between Vatican and Castel Sant’Angelo.
 Or you cross the Angel Bridge and continue towards Piazza Navona or Campo de ‘Fiori.
 In the area you will find many nice restaurants.